Skip to main content

 Reference hosts in steps using expressions

-You can use all of the instance expressions to reference your hosts.
+You can use the following instance expressions to reference your hosts:

-For Microsoft Azure, AWS, or any platform-agnostic Physical Data Center (PDC):
+For Microsoft Azure or Physical Data Center (PDC):

 • <+instance.hostName>